 - distribution channels plus client retention and growing tools,

-- key activities, resources and partners to execute offer,
+- key activities, resources and roles to execute offer,

 - business financing model and path to break-even.

 Assess your potential first.